starship/starship/docs/ja-JP/config/README.md

 ## Nix-shell

-The `nix_shell` module shows the [nix-shell](https://nixos.org/guides/nix-pills/developing-with-nix-shell.html) environment. このモジュールは、nixシェル環境内にあるときに表示されます。
+The `nix_shell` module shows the [nix-shell](https://nixos.org/guides/nix-pills/developing-with-nix-shell.html) environment.
+The module will be shown when inside a nix-shell environment.

 ### オプション